JoePrime/Deckard/dokumentaatio/gameDesign.md

 - Card with a random power
 - Draw two more cards from the deck
 - Cards that are more/less powerful depending on your remaining health/armor/mana.
+- Card that is more powerful the longer the game has lasted.
+- Combo cards

 ## Other ideas
 - In the beginning of the game you have to choose a faction(color).
 This gives